How to Make a Healthier Pasta Salad Recipe

 There are endless healthy ways to make pasta salad.
-While pasta salad is a crowd-pleaser, traditional recipes typically weigh in at over 500 calories per serving.
-They also skimp on the good stuff like whole grains, crunchy vegetables, fresh herbs and lean protein.
-Our step-by-step guide includes lots of ideas for great flavor combinations to help you make a healthier pasta salad and our featured pasta salad recipes are all under 315 calories per 1 1/3-cup serving.
+But without focusing on a few key ingredients, you could be skimping on good-for-you stuff like whole grains, crunchy vegetables, fresh herbs and lean protein.
+Our step-by-step guide includes lots of ideas for great flavor combinations to help you make a healthier pasta salad.

 Related: Healthy Pasta Salad Recipes

-Whole-wheat pasta adds 2 grams of heart-healthy fiber per ounce of dry pasta versus white pasta.
+Whole-wheat pasta adds 2 grams of satisfying fiber per ounce of dry pasta versus white pasta.
 The amount of dry pasta to start with depends on the shape.
-To get 4 cups of cooked pasta, use 2 cups elbow macaroni, 2 1/2 cups shells, 3 cups bowties or fusilli.
+To get 4 cups of cooked pasta, use 2 cups elbow macaroni, 2 1/2 cups shells, 3 cups bow ties or fusilli.
 Cook pasta and drain (but don't rinse).
 Spread on a large baking sheet to cool.

 Start with 4 cups cooked whole-wheat pasta: